chrisgrieser/nvim-chainsaw/README.md

 	-- configuration for specific logtypes
 	logtypes = {
+		variableLog = {
+			-- experimental:
+			-- uses concise debug statement specifically for nvim-lua via the -- global function `Chainsaw`.
+(To prevent the spurious diagnostic from -- lua_ls, set `settings.Lua.diagnostics.globals = { "Chainsaw" }` in -- its settings.)
+			specialNvimLuaDebug = false,
+		},
 		emojiLog = {
 			emojis = { "🔵", "🟩", "⭐", "⭕", "💜", "🔲" },
 		},